CorrelAid/correlaid-matplotlib-style/README.md

-# CorrelAid matplotlib Style sheet and helper functions
+# CorrelAid matplotlib style sheet and helper functions

 This repository provides a [matplotlib style sheet](https://matplotlib.org/3.3.3/tutorials/introductory/customizing.html) following the CorrelAid style guide and some plotting helper functions, possibly useful in the CorrelAid context, i.e. talks, blog posts, and such.
 It was created in the context of a blog entry.